-Summary: Cloud PLM is crucial for efficient product development.
+Summary: A cloud based PLM is crucial for efficient product development.
 Without it, expect to get smoked by the competition.

 PLM ain’t what it used to be.

-Today, we look at the reality of manufacturing without cloud PLM and highlight how cloud PLM solves many of the challenges facing teams today.
+Today, we look at the reality of manufacturing without cloud PLM and highlight how a cloud based PLM solves many of the challenges facing teams today.

 1. ECRs Run Amuck